Tools

 I owe most of my engineering knowledge to the following people: Tommy Ngyuen, Sundar Rajan, Ron Minnich, James Wexler, Ryan Stutsman, Jakob Johnson, Peter Jensen, Jeff Phillips and Varun Shankar whose teaching, office hours, and conversations gave me a foundation for not only understanding how to debug and navigate all levels of the technical stack but also core engineering practices - environment/tool setup, experimentation and monitoring setup, command line hacks, numerical programming, and the mental fortitutde you need for finding and fixing bugs.

 In the age of chatgpt and llms their advice still holds - the only way to become a better engineer is to spend countless hours debugging, experimenting and writing code.
+When it comes to UIs, Webdev and even visualization engineering vibecoding gets the 90% of the job done(at least from what i’ve seen and tried).
+The last 10% - that’s the human-creative part that AI can’t replace.

-Note: This page is getting constantly updated - Last update: October 17, 2025.
+Note: This page is getting constantly updated - Last update: february 13, 2026

-General Tools
+Enginering Tools

 AI Tools